Linear Aggregation in Tree-based Estimators: Predictive Performance

 In most real world prediction tasks, appliers carefully tune their methods to get the best possible performance.
 We believe that this is also important when comparing different methods.
-That is why we used the \caret package \citep{kuhn2008building} to tune the hyperparameters of all of the above methods.
-Specifically, we used the \caret package's adaptive random tuning over 100 hyperparameter settings, using 8 fold CV tuning repeated and averaged over 4 iterations.
+That is why we use the \caret package \citep{kuhn2008building} to tune the hyperparameters of all of the above methods. \footnote{BART often achieves excellent performance without tuning \citep{hill2011bayesian,dorie2018automated, hill2020bart}.
+But we also tune BART because its performance improves with tuning in these simulations.} Specifically, we use the \caret package's adaptive random tuning over 100 hyperparameter settings, using 8-fold cross-validation tuning repeated and averaged over four iterations.
+The hyperparameters tuned for each algorithm are presented in Table \ref{tab:hyperparameters_tuned} in Appendix \ref{appendix:hyperparams}.
+As with the other hyperparameters, we use \textbf{caret} to tune the value of $\lambda$ used in LRF.
+For more details, see Appendix \ref{appendix:optimal_lambda}.